roxje/maxdimo/wiki/sounds/README.md

-Items in this folder are for Devius Ex Machina, NOT the other projects in this repo.
+Items in this folder are, somewhat confusingly, for Devius Ex Machina and NOT the other projects in this repo.
 I mean, you can still check those out though if you want.
+If you came here from the website, you can safely ignore anything outside of this folder.
+If you have no idea what I'm talking about, here's a cool website all about it: https://devius-ex-machina.tiddlyhost.com/